Updated 13 February 2020

 Between 2018 and 2019, IPONZ carried out a routine review of our fees to support a more consistent and transparent approach to cost-recovery across the range of services that we provide.

-These changes are intended to rebalance patent and trade mark revenues to appropriate levels, and to improve the efficiency, equity and effectiveness of the two regimes.
+The review identified a number of areas where changes could be considered, with the intention to rebalance patent and trade mark revenues to appropriate levels; and to improve the efficiency, equity and effectiveness of the two regimes.

-The proposals are:
+The proposals were:

 - Increasing fees for patent renewals and maintenance.